hamed8080/chat/CONTRIBUTING.md

     cd Chat
     ```

-3. Create a new branch off of `master` for your change using:
+3. Create a new branch off of `main` for your change using:

     ```bash
     git checkout -b branch-name-here
     ```

-    Note that `master` (the repository's default branch) will always hold the most
+    Note that `main` (the repository's default branch) will always hold the most
     recent approved changes.
-In most cases, you should branch off of `master` when
+In most cases, you should branch off of `main` when
-    starting your work and open a PR against `master` when you're ready to merge
+    starting your work and open a PR against `main` when you're ready to merge
     that work.

 4. Build Chat from the command line by running: